theforeman/foreman-js/packages/foreman-vendor/readme.md

 ## Usage

 1. Serve the bundled js file from the './dist' folder

-2. Add the externals into your webpack configuration
+2. Add the externals into your webpack configuration:
 ```js
 // webpack.config.js
 const tfmVendorExternals = require('@theforeman/vendor/webpack.externals');